Protesters demand Iran's leaders quit after military admits it hit plane

 “Apologise and resign,” Iran’s moderate Etemad daily wrote in a banner headline on Sunday, saying the “people’s demand” was for those responsible for mishandling the plane crisis to quit.

 The latest upsurge in anger adds to challenges facing the authorities, which launched a bloody crackdown in November to quell protests.
-The leadership is also struggling to keep the crippled economy afloat under rigorous U.S. sanctions.
+The leadership is also struggling to keep the crippled economy afloat under stringent U.S. sanctions.

 U.S. President Donald Trump tweeted: “To the leaders of Iran - DO NOT KILL YOUR PROTESTERS.
 Thousands have already been killed or imprisoned by you, and the World is watching.”